wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-ova-manage-jobs.md

 <properties
-   pageTitle="Exibir e gerenciar trabalhos de matriz Virtual StorSimple | Microsoft Azure" description="Descreve a página de Trabalhos do serviço StorSimple Manager e como usá-la para controlar trabalhos recentes e atuais para a matriz Virtual StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple Virtual Array jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent and current jobs for the StorSimple Virtual Array." services="storsimple" documentationCenter="NA" authors="alkohli"